camunda/camunda-docs/docs/components/modeler/desktop-modeler/connect-to-camunda-cloud.md

 description: "Camunda Modeler can communicate directly with Camunda Cloud."
 ---

 Desktop Modeler can directly deploy diagrams and start process instances in Camunda Cloud.
-Follow the steps below, to deploy a diagram:
+Follow the steps below to deploy a diagram:

 1. Click the deployment icon:

 ![deployment icon](./img/deploy-icon.png)

-2. Click **Camunda Cloud SaaS**, or alternatively, select **Camunda Cloud Self-Managed** if you for example want to deploy to a [local installation](../../../../self-managed/zeebe-deployment/local/install/):
+2. Click **Camunda Cloud SaaS**, or alternatively, select **Camunda Cloud Self-Managed** if you want to deploy to a [local installation](../../../../self-managed/zeebe-deployment/local/install/), for example:

 ![deployment configuration](./img/deploy-diagram-camunda-cloud.png)